Can you make any money with a pet daycare business?

 Additionally, it’s important to plan how you can differentiate yourself from competitors with attractive rates, related services and in-demand products to help boost your profit margin.

-If you love pets and have always wanted to start your own business, there’s a good chance you could run a profitable pet daycare!
+If you love pets and have always wanted to start your own small business, there’s a good chance you could run a profitable pet daycare!

 Editor’s note: A mobile-friendly website will help you reach more new clients and stay in touch with those you already have.
 Start for free using GoDaddy’s Website Builder or let the pros at GoDaddy Website Design Services build it for you.